Doridian/LuaJS/README.md

 Build instructions
 ------------------

-Run `emmake make clean && emmake make install` then you have the compiled files in the dist folder.
+Run `npm install && npm run build` then you have the compiled files in the dist folder.

 Usage of Lua from JavaScript
 ----------------------------